-1 "Qualified" immigrants - are: (1) lawful permanent residents (LPRs); (2) refugees, asylees, people granted withholding of deportation/removal, conditional entry (in effect prior to Apr.
-1, 1980), or paroled into the U.S. for at least one year; (3) Cuban/Haitian entrants; (4) battered spouses and children with a pending or approved (a) selfpetition for an immigrant visa, or (b) immigrant visa filed for a spouse or child by a U.S. citizen or LPR, or (c) application for cancellation of removal/suspension of deportation, whose need for benefits has a substantial connection to the battery or cruelty (parent/child of such battered child/spouse are also "qualified"); and (5) victims of trafficking and their derivative beneficiaries who have obtained a T visa or whose application for a T visa sets forth a prima facie case.
+[&]quot;Qualified" immigrants - are: (1) lawful permanent residents (LPRs); (2) refugees, asylees, people granted withholding of deportation/removal, conditional entry (in effect prior to Apr.
+1, 1980), or paroled into the U.S. for at least one year; (3) Cuban/Haitian entrants; (4) battered spouses and children with a pending or approved (a) self-petition for an immigrant visa, or (b) immigrant visa filed for a spouse or child by a U.S. citizen or LPR, or (c) application for cancellation of removal/suspension of deportation, whose need for benefits has a substantial connection to the battery or cruelty (parent/child of such battered child/spouse are also "qualified"); (5) individuals residing lawfully in the U.S. pursuant to a Compact of Free Association (COFA); and (6) victims of trafficking and their derivative beneficiaries who have obtained a T visa or whose application for a T visa sets forth a prima facie case.
 A broader group of trafficking victims who are certified by or who receive an eligibility letter from the Office of Refugee Resettlement are eligible for benefits funded or administered by federal agencies, without regard to their immigration status.
 See also note 5.